ISimangaliso Wetland Park: History

 In December 1999, the park was declared a UNESCO World Heritage Site at an unveiling ceremony, where Nelson Mandela was the guest of honour.
+In 2025, the area under the heritage designation was expanded to include the Maputo National Park in neighbouring Mozambique.

 Biodiversity

 The park was proclaimed a world heritage site because of the rich biodiversity, unique ecosystems and natural beauty occurring in a relatively small area.
-The reason for the huge diversity in fauna and flora is the great variety of different ecosystems on the park, ranging from coral reefs and sandy beaches to subtropical dune forests, savannas, and wetlands.
+The reason for the great diversity in fauna and flora is the great variety of different ecosystems on the park, ranging from coral reefs and sandy beaches to subtropical dune forests, savannas, and wetlands.
 Animals occurring on the park include elephant, leopard, black and southern white rhino, Cape buffalo, and in the ocean, whales, dolphins, and marine turtles including the leatherback and loggerhead turtles.

 The park is also home to 1,200 crocodiles and 800 hippopotami.

 In December 2013, after 44 years of absence, African lions were reintroduced to iSimangaliso.

-There are large outcroppings of underwater reefs which are home to brightly coloured fish and corals.
-Some of the most spectacular coral diversity in the world is located in Sodwana Bay.
-The reefs are inhabited by colour-changing octopuses and squid ready to ambush unsuspecting prey.
-Occasionally gigantic whale sharks can be seen gliding through the water, mouth agape to scoop up tiny plankton.
+There are large outcrops of underwater reefs which are home to brightly coloured fish and corals.
+Some of the most spectacular coral diversity in the world is located in Sodwana Bay, and octopus and squid species are common.
+Whale sharks are occasionally seen.

 Twenty-four species of bivalve molluscs are recorded in St. Lucia Lake, which constitutes a considerable portion of the park.